 What are ACV Gummies?

-Although usually gelatin-free, you’ve got to be aware that the apple cider vinegar gummies do have a fair amount of additives like:
+ACV gummies are gummy vitamins that are marketed as having ACV benefits.
+Although usually gelatin-free, apple cider vinegar gummies tend to have a fair amount of additives, like:

 - Extracts from beets and pomegranates